FusionAuth/fusionauth-site/site/_posts/2021-03-02-softozor-fusionauth-hasura-kubernetes.md

 **Laurent:**  Our system is based on the 3-factor app pattern: realtime graphql API, reliable eventing, and async serverless.
 That is out-of-the-box hasura behavior.

-Whenever some relevant data are changed in our database, some events are triggered, which results in calling some serverless functions (e.g. in our system we use OpenFaaS).
+When relevant data is changed in our database, some events are triggered, which results in calling some serverless functions (e.g. in our system we use OpenFaaS).
 In addition to that, we can complete the GraphQL API automatically generated by hasura with additional queries / mutations, which are known as "hasura actions".
 For example, the automatically generated API does not come out with a login mutation.
 Either you route the login request from your frontend to FusionAuth directly or you decide that you have a central API over which everything should go.

 We chose the latter variant, as we find it both clearer and cleaner.
 In that case, we had to define a hasura login action.
 That amounts to telling hasura what the mutation looks like: what name, what input, what output, and then link that mutation with a serverless function.
 In that context, we are very happy to use the .Net SDK provided by FusionAuth!
 It has all the necessary REST client wrappers necessary for us to perform the operations we need on FusionAuth.